 Eleanor Moran’s career as a TV Producer may have been an obvious choice for someone whose early life was full of drama.
 Rather less obvious was the impact this had on her relationships and her choice of romantic partners.
 In a bid to understand and heal her own story Eleanor found the voice for her most recent novel, A Daughter’s Secret, which dramatically describes the dance of the Daddy’s Girl.
 She also offers tips to anyone, whether male or female, living with narcissism or its legacy – because when it’s all about me, it’s never about you.

-‘I remember Christmas 1984 for three main things; Band Aid’s Do They Know It’s Christmas was Number One, it was the first year my age came in double figures and my father burnt our house to the ground.
+‘I remember Christmas 1984 for three main things; Band Aid’s Do They Know It’s Christmas was Number One, it was the year I scored Ballerina Sindy in my stocking, and my father burnt our house to the ground.

 An open fire was left unguarded, and the tiny house quickly filled with toxic smoke.
 It was me who woke up, me who screamed to him that we were in danger.
 He forced a window and we shinned down a drainpipe from the top floor, bare feet landing in freezing snow.
 It was traumatic, shocking, but I also experienced an intoxicating jolt of triumph.
 I’d saved him, I’d proved my worth, and for the child of a narcissist there can be no greater prize.